 Facebook Pixel

 For unhoused and housing insecure individuals, receiving adequate health care is no small task.
 For those who also live with mental health issues, it can be especially daunting.
-More than 20% of unhoused people are also experiencing mental health conditions, according to the National Alliance on Mental Illness.
+More than 67% of unhoused people are also experiencing mental health conditions, according to the National Library of Medicine.

 If left untreated, these conditions can be life threatening.
-A study of over 9,000 homeless and marginally housed individuals found more than half of the group had traumatic brain injury which is linked to higher suicide risk, memory issues, criminal justice involvement and other critical issues.
+According to the Centers for Disease Control and Prevention, people experiencing homelessness are two to four times more likely to have a history of traumatic brain injury which is linked to higher suicide risk, memory issues, criminal justice involvement and other critical issues.

 Although many housing insecure individuals could benefit from mental health treatment, their health often comes second to daily living concerns.
 Understanding the barriers to mental health treatment for these individuals is the first step in helping this group receive sufficient care.